niftynei/bloggit/drafts/2016-07-10-Your-Bugs-are-Making-You-Better.md

  This is a key point of the power of knowledge -- knowing how things work enables you to change and modify them as you see fit.
 Bugs are a gateway to that knowledge, and removing bugs and problems from people's path is really taking away a great learning opportunity.
 Which as a facilitator, runs counter to my job.

 So the next time you can't get a package to install, instead of getting frustrated, think of all the marvelous things you're learning!
-Either about how computers work, or the architecture decisions of the package maintainer, or maybe even the politics that went into what-ever it is that is causing you grief at the moment.
+Either about how computers work, or the architecture decisions of the package maintainer, or maybe even the politics that went into whatever it is that is causing you grief at the moment.

 Maybe it's not the most marvelous thing to waste your time with, but the silver lining's not so bad.

  [1] To a large extent, I am ignoring the other, larger problem that the nature of the Recurse Center presents: that Recursers work on a variety of diverse projects, and the requirements for what a 'common' machine would need in order to be useful to even half of the participants at any given time is daunting, both from a maintenance perspective and a requirements gathering project.

- [2] A PATH variable is a Unix-shell[2.a] construct that allows you to run programs from any directory, irregardless of where that actual program lives on your computer.
+ [2] A PATH variable is a Unix-shell[2.a] construct that allows you to run programs from any directory, regardless of where that actual program lives on your computer.
 This is like being able to start the Chrome app while you're digging thru the Trash Bin.

  [2.a] If you are a Mac user, your Unix-shell is Terminal.